-WHAT IS A CONCUSSION?
+W WHAT IS A CONCUSSION?

-A concussion is a brain injury that cannot be seen on x-rays, CT or MRI scans.
+A concussion is a brain injury that can't be seen on x-rays, CT or MRI scans.
 It affects the way a player thinks and can cause a variety of symptoms.
-Continuing to participate in an activity when you may have a concussion increases the risk of more severe, longer-lasting concussion symptoms.
-In addition, continued participation while suffering from a concussion increases the risk of other injury and anyone with a suspected concussion should be seen by a medical doctor or nurse practitioner as soon as possible.
+Continuing to participate in an activity when you may have a concussion increases the risk of more severe, longer-lasting concussion symptoms, and increases the risk of other injury.
+Anyone with a suspected concussion should be seen by a medical doctor or nurse practitioner as soon as possible.